eeditiones/tei-publisher-static/README.md

 python3 -m tpgen collection -r
 ```

 Without the `-r|--recursive` option, only the collection listing for the document browser will be fetched, not the content of the documents linked from it.
+You can optionally specify a relative path to the root collection to fetch, e.g. `playground` if you only want documents from TEI Publisher's *playground* collection.

 ### Fetch/update a single document specified by relative path: